Alfresco/docs-alfresco/saml-module/latest/config/alfresco.md

 You can disable these settings by deselecting **Enable SAML (SSO) Authentication**.

-If you want to check if SAML SSO is enabled (or enforced) in your Alfresco server, make a call to:
+If you want to check if SAML is enabled (or enforced) in your Alfresco server, make a call to:

 ```http
 http://localhost:8080/alfresco/service/saml/-default-/rest-api/enabled